Guillaume Long: Ambassador to the UN

 The new President of Ecuador, Lenin Moreno, named Long the Permanent Representative of Ecuador to the United Nations in Geneva.
-Long's stint at the head of the diplomatic mission is mostly marked by his leadership of the working group on the elaboration of a treaty on transnational corporations and human rights, a subject on which he is actively involved.
+Long's stint at the head of the diplomatic mission was mostly marked by his leadership of the Open-ended intergovernmental working group on transnational corporations and other business enterprises with respect to human rights.

 In January 2018, Long resigned from his position in a public letter to Moreno, in which he denounced what he referred to as the new government's unconstitutional measures and the betrayal of the platform and program of the Citizen's Revolution on which the new government has been elected.

+After Government

+After resigning from government, Long became also a Senior Fellow at the Washington DC-based think tank Center for Economic and Policy Research (CEPR), co-directed by Mark Weisbrot.
+At CEPR, Long has focused mostly on Latin American politics, elections monitoring, regionalism (including the attempted relaunch of UNASUR in 2022 and 2023), US-Latin American relations, and Global South non-alignment and collective action.

+Since 2025, Long is a Senior Diplomatic Advisor to The Hague Group.
+As such he has been instrumental in the organisation of various ministerial and high-level meetings on international law.

+Long also teaches history and International Relations at Sciences-Po Paris.

 Criticism

 Long was heavily criticized, notably by former Ecuadorian foreign ministers, for being the first non-Ecuadorian-born Foreign Minister.

 During the unrest in Venezuela throughout 2016 and in the first half of 2017, there was recurrent criticism that Long was not being hard enough on the Maduro Government and should take a more forceful stance in line with most other Latin American countries in the region outside of ALBA.
 This issue played an important role in Ecuadorian domestic politics.
 In one of his weekly editorials, former Foreign Minister Francisco Carrión claimed that Long had said that "one breathes happiness" in Venezuela.
 Long denounced this as a lie and pushed Carrión to prove these had been his words.
-Unable to do so, Carrión was eventually forced to apologize on Twitter.
+Carrión was eventually forced to apologize on Twitter.
 During the elections of 2017, Long said that there was an attempt to influence the population "with the argument that Ecuador is going to become like Venezuela. (…) Well no, Ecuador is not Venezuela".
 This declaration was the Ecuadorian Government's clearest attempt thus far to distance itself from the Venezuelan crisis.

 Business sectors but also certain factions within Correa's government complained that Long, along with other senior officials in the Correa administration, opposed the free trade agreement between Ecuador, Colombia and Peru, and the European Union, which Ecuador finally adhered to in December 2016.
 He and others were considered to be the "enemy within".